jamisonrobey/antique-blockchain-website/README.md

 The solidity code for the project is in the `hardhat/` directory.
 It contains various tests, deploy scripts and the original Contract Code under the file path: `hardhat/contracts/AntiqueCertification.sol`
-You can run the tests on your machine if, simpy clone this repository and:
+You can run the tests on your machine simply clone this repository and:

 ```bash
 cd hardhats